edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-onvif-camera/Walkthrough/deployment.md

         ```

 !!! note
-    The [helper scripts](../supplementary-info/utility-scripts.md#create-new-credentials-and-assign-mac-addresses) may also be used, but are not recommended.
+    The [helper scripts](../supplementary-info/utility-scripts.md#create-new-credentials-and-assign-mac-addresses) may also be used, but they have been deprecated.

 3. Verify device(s) have been successfully added to core-metadata.